ajrgodfrey/ActionBook/BrailleRInAction/03-GettingStarted.md

 chooseCRANmirror(ind=1)
 install.packages("BrailleR")
 ```
+Note that the first and last letters of `BrailleR` are capitalised.
+This is important in R, but is also useful for screen reading software which will then give audibly different feedback, as compared to what a screen reader user hears from the lower case text "brailler".

 If for some reason you have difficulty with the above commands, you can install the BrailleR package using a zip file version available from a CRAN repository or the latest version on GitHub.